smortezah/portfolio/README.md

 ## 🧩 Data Structures

+- [Sorting Algorithms](data-structure/sorting-popular.ipynb): A comprehensive guide to understanding and implementing popular sorting algorithms in Python.
 - [Understanding Hashing](data-structure/hashing.ipynb): Dive into the world of hashing, its applications, and Python implementation.
-- [Sorting Algorithms](data-structure/sorting-popular.ipynb): A comprehensive guide to understanding and implementing popular sorting algorithms in Python.
+- [Bloom Filter](data-structure/bloom.ipynb): Learn about the Bloom filter data structure and its applications.

 ## :art: Data Visualization